 COPY package.json pnpm-lock.yaml pnpm-workspace.yaml .npmrc ./

-A nice splash of bash spells gets us the following folder structure in the setup layer:
+RUN tree ./A nice splash of bash spells gets us the following folder structure of the setup layer:

 ./